-In this review I’ll be looking at the bike primarily from an adventure cycle touring standpoint, as this is the bike’s designed purpose and the focus of my blog in general.
+In this review I’ll be looking at the bike primarily from an adventure cycle touring and bikepacking standpoint, as this is the bike’s designed purpose and the focus of my blog in general.
 After looking at the broad perspective, I’ll cover the frame features and the stock specification in detail, followed by taking a look at the ride quality both loaded and unloaded.

 I’ve also noticed, however, that they are ridden almost exclusively by American and Canadian bicycle travellers.
 They’re ubiquitous for domestic touring in these countries, as I noticed when travelling down the U.S. West Coast in 2012.
 It was on that trip that I first had the chance to try out a fully-loaded Long Haul Trucker, and I understood immediately what has made it one of the most popular adventure touring bikes Stateside.

 Surly bikes are distributed in the UK by Ison, and though you won’t find the bikes as widely available as old-school British brands like Dawes, you’ll find that a lot of the country’s touring specialists do indeed carry the bike, or can order them in on request.